Bryan Meyo

-Bryan Meyo Ngoua (born 31 January 2006) is a professional footballer who plays as a forward for Lyon II.
+Bryan Meyo Ngoua (born 31 January 2006) is a professional footballer who plays as a forward for Liga Portugal 2 club Torreense.
 Born in France, he plays for the Gabon national team.

 Club career

 Meyo is a product of the youth academies of AS Valence, Persévérante Sportive Romanaise, Olympique Valence and Lyon.
 As a U19 with Lyon, he scored 14 goals and had 3 assists in 24 games as captain.
 On 14 July 2024, he signed a youth contract with Lyon for 2 years.

+He joined Liga Portugal 2 club Torreense ahead of the 2026–27 season.
+He agreed to a deal valid until 2029, and will also feature for Torreense U23.

 International career

 Born in France, Meyo is of Gabonese descent and holds dual French-Gabonese citizenship.
 In 2021, he made 4 friendly appearances for the France U16s.
 In May 2025, he was called up to the Gabon national team for a set of friendlies.
 He debuted with Gabon in a friendly 2–1 victory over Guinea Bissau, scoring a goal.